 Enjoy a breath-taking ride on a traditional long-tailed boat.
 It is a main approach that local people commute along this river.
 Riding on the boat along the historical River KwaiNoi brings you the utmost relaxation.
 You will have the best opportunity to witness the stunning fertile nature along the Kwai River.

-Canoe is also one of our guest’s most favourite adventures on River Kwai.
-You will be paddling downstream and enjoy lush tropical forest on both sides.
-If you want to challenge yourself, you may try paddling upstream against the current!
-It gives you a good exercise and loads of fun.
+Canoe / kayak is also one of our guest’s most favourite adventures at the lake.
 Our boats feature a flat bottom making it more stable.
 Therefore, it is very safe and worry-free for kids.

 Since the Japanese was urgent to finish the railroad tract construction within limited frame time, a great number of labors as many as 13,000 people from Malaya, India, Java, Burma, and Thailand were recruited to the first phase of construction, pre-paring cement and rock for pavement.